-From the occult to dictators, from war to revolution, from madness to medicine, from clothes to emotions, and from the body to ideas – this is history at Goldsmiths.
+From the occult to dictators, from war to revolution, from madness to medicine, and from the body to ideas – this is history at Goldsmiths.

 As a department we have a wide range of expertise covering the history of Europe, Africa and Asia from the medieval to the modern.
 Our focus on cultural history and our specialisms in areas including religion and society, visual and material culture, the history of ideas, and medical history, means that as a student here you’ll be able to explore how people in past societies lived, loved, worked and worshipped and delve into subjects you can’t study elsewhere.